Career Management for Working Adults: A Step-by-Step Framework

 The process often begins with setting clear career goals that align with personal aspirations.
 By identifying opportunities for growth, working professionals gain real-world experience that enhances employability.

-Career management is often focused on the continuous cultivation of skills that enable professionals to maintain relevant competencies and remain equipped for an ever-changing job market.
+Career management is often focused on continually cultivating skills that enable professionals to maintain relevant competencies and remain equipped for an ever-changing job market.
 These five tips can help current or prospective professionals advance their careers and meet their goals.

 1. Assess Strengths and Weaknesses

 Before planning an effective career path, individuals should understand their strengths and weaknesses.
 These characteristics could include both personal and professional traits.
-For example, those who get nervous speaking in front of a group may want to consider signing up for groups that help people overcome that fear, such as Toastmasters International, a nonprofit organization that helps develop public speaking and communication competencies.
+For example, those who get nervous speaking in public may want to consider signing up for groups that help people overcome that fear, such as Toastmasters International, a nonprofit organization that helps develop public speaking and communication competencies.

 Understanding one’s own strengths can help people better understand what career fields could fit their skills, while knowing their pain points may help them overcome them.